BlueM/searchstringparser/README.md

 Author & License
 ====================
-This code was written by Carsten Blüm ([www.bluem.net](http://www.bluem.net)) and licensed under the BSD2 license.
+This code was written by Carsten Blüm ([www.bluem.net](http://www.bluem.net)) and licensed under the BSD 2-Clause license.